 Nonablative radiofrequency therapy can be used for patients with Harley stage I and II.

 Patients who are obese should be advised to lose weight.

 Treatment of hidradenitis suppurativa remains a considerable challenge.
 Therapeutic options for hidradenitis suppurativa were long restricted to the use of local disinfectants and systemic antibiotics, as well as repeated incision and drainage, which produce only short-term benefits.
-Medical management is recommended in early stages, whereas surgery should be performed as early as possible after the formation of abscesses, fistulas, scars, and sinus tracts (see Surgical Care).
+Medical management is recommended in early stages.

 Treatment should be individualized according to the state and extent of the disease.
 Absolute cessation of smoking is essential in the treatment of hidradenitis suppurativa.
-Management with antibiotics or other medications may relieve early symptoms, but radical surgery may be necessary for control and prevention of recurrence.
+Management with antibiotics or other medications may relieve symptoms.

 Alikhan et al suggest a treatment algorithm based upon the Hurley classification or a tiered approach.
 For patients in Hurley stage I, antibiotics and intralesional injections of corticosteroids represent a good first-line therapy, while flares should be treated with short courses of systemic corticosteroids.
 If this regimen fails, zinc, or, in females of non-childbearing age, antiandrogen, therapy may be effective.
 Long-term immunosuppressive therapy or surgical therapy may be required in some patients.
 For patients in Hurley stage III, wide excision may prove to be the only effective treatment.

 Clinical Context: Used to treat gram-positive and gram-negative organisms and mycoplasmal, chlamydial, and rickettsial infections.
 Inhibits bacterial protein synthesis by binding with 30S and possibly 50S ribosomal subunits.